trailofbits/cb-multios/README.md

 ## Porting Notes

 The challenge binaries were written for a platform without a standard libc.
 Each binary re-implemented just the necessary libc features.
 Therefore, standard symbols were redefined.
 By using the `-nostdinc` flag during compilation, we were able to disable the use of standard library headers, and avoid rewriting a lot of challenge binary code.

+We are working to make the use of this repository easier to understand and use for the evaluation of tools.
+If you have questions about the challenge binaries, please [join our Slack](https://empireslacking.herokuapp.com) and we'll be happy to answer any of your questions.